KronosDP/bike-sharing-dashboard/README.md

 This is my take for dicoding's data analysis course using python.
 As you can see in the top right corner of this page, there is a link that will direct you to the deployed streamlit dashboard.
 There is also a `notebook.ipynb` where you can see my _oret-oretan_.

+## To run locally, make sure you have installed

 ## Dataset Overview

 The dataset consists of a two-year historical log from the Capital Bikeshare system in Washington D.C.
 (2011-2012).
 It captures detailed travel information, influenced by environmental and seasonal factors like weather, time of year, and time of day.
 Bike-sharing systems automate the rental process, offering flexibility and addressing urban issues like traffic and health.